Causes of sciatica include many degenerative spine conditions

-Sciatica is the term used to refer to either a mild, dull or sharp pain that occurs along your sciatic nerve, a nerve that travels from your lower back to your leg.
-This condition occurs when the sciatic nerve is pinched or compressed, often from a degenerative spine condition or sudden injury.
+Sciatica is the term used to refer to either a mild, dull or sharp pain that occurs along your sciatic nerve, which travels from your lower back into the hips, buttocks and down both legs.
+This condition occurs when the sciatic nerve is pinched or compressed, often from a degenerative spine condition or injury.

 The other symptoms associated with sciatica include:

 - Loss of bladder or bowel control, in rare cases of medical emergency